Low income cut-off (LICO)

 Also introduced in 1991, the LIM is a fixed percentage (50%) of median adjusted family income based on family size.
 Canadians would only be considered low-income if their total family income was less than half the median same-size family’s income.
 Community size was not taken into account .

-The other notable difference between LIMs and LICOs is that LIMs are based on the Survey of Labour and Income Dynamic (SLID), a more detailed, longitudinal survey of a small number of households sampled from the Census that includes both income and expenditure information.
+The other notable difference between LIMs and LICOs is that LIMs are based on the Survey of Labour and Income Dynamic (SLID), a more detailed, longitudinal survey of a small number of households sampled from the LFS (in turn sampled from the Census).

-Oh, and in many cases the more general LIMs also happened to further lower the income thresholds, reducing the reported number of low-income Canadians.
+Oh, and in many cases the more general LIMs also happened to further lower the income thresholds, effectively reducing low-income incidence.

 Introduced in 2000, unlike the LICO and LIM, which were relative measures of low-income based on average family income and/or consumption, the MBM measure was normative: